fuyu-myk/snowflake-compiler/README.md

 # Snowflake-Compiler
 This project documents my journey in learning Rust and subsequently coding a compiler.

+Compilers have always been a black box to me, ever since I learnt C some time back.
+Intrigued by my friend's infectious enthusiasm on the subject, I went to do my own reading and was fascinated by how compilers work.
+So fascinated that I challenged myself to (attempt to) code one from scratch, doing so with an equally interesting programming language.
+Though there are no immediate plans on creating my own programming language, I chose to use my own syntax (for certain keywords at least) as sort of a personal touch.

 I referenced Julian Hartl's video series on YouTube for the creation of this project.

 ## Compiler architecture
 Thus far, the current compiler architecture is highlighted below: